 In the UK and in North America, the same varieties of condensed soups are sold.
 In China, the varieties include Watercress, Duck-Gizzard, Hot and Sour Soup, Chicken with Winter Melon Soup and Cream of Pumpkin.
 In Argentina, Chicken Noodle is not popular, but Split Pea with Ham is.

-As of 1905, the company sold 21 varieties of soup: Asparagus, bean, beef, bouillon, celery, chicken, chicken gumbo, clam boullion, clam chowder, consommé, julienne, mock turtle, mullitatawny, mutton, oxtail, pea, pepper pot, printanier (beef broth with vegetables), tomato, vegetable, vermicelli.
+As of 1905, the company sold 21 varieties of soup: Asparagus, bean, beef, bouillon, celery, chicken, chicken gumbo, clam bouillon, clam chowder, consommé, julienne, mock turtle, mulligatawny, mutton, oxtail, pea, pepper pot, printanier (beef broth with vegetables), tomato, vegetable, vermicelli.
 In 1918, clam bouillon was replaced by vegetable beef.
 Mulligatawny was discontinued in the 1930s.

 On 26 January 1839, Joseph married Abigail Powell Moore (born c.
 1819), but she died on the 4th May 1841.
 On 7th May 1852, he remarried to a cousin named Adeline Ogden (born c.
 1829.)
 They had one son, Charles Frederic Campbell, born April 1856, who died in infancy.
 Adeline herself died on 17 May 1856.